Vxrpenter/SCPToolsBot/README.md

 ## What is ScpToolsBot
 ScpToolsBot is a discord bot application written in Java for Scp Secret Laboratory discord servers.
 It includes support functions, cedmod api syncing, community and even team management features

+If you need any more information check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki)

 ## Installation
 1. Download the `.jar` file from the latest **STABLE** release
 2. Install `JDK-17` or higher on your machine